This is a purpose-oriented charm, to provide a caching proxy mirror of the

 - (string) daily, weekly, monthly, or yearly?

-- (string) A space seperated list of ubuntu series metadata to mirror.
+- (string) A space-separated list of ubuntu series metadata to mirror.
 An empty or blank string will mirror everything.

 - (string) A string that will be prepended to instance name to set the host name in nagios.
 So for instance the hostname would be something like: juju-myservice-0 If you're running multiple environments with the same services in them this allows you to differentiate between them.